 Low productivity, heightened stress, and reduced creativity are just three of the many negative effects of micromanagement.
 And while many managers don’t actively try to micromanage, sometimes they just can’t help but take control over every little thing that their team members do.

-However, micromanaging can become extremely toxic to any organization, and it’s important that managers at all levels understand just how bad it really is.
+However, micromanaging can create a toxic work environment in any organization, and it's important that managers at all levels understand just how bad it really is.

 To help, here is a guide explaining what micromanaging is, what it looks like, and the negative effects of micromanagement on both employees and an organization.